eglrp/ROCKET/README.md

 # rocket

-Real-time Orbit determination and ClocK Estimation toolkit
+                     ROCKET

-The ROCKET is short for the Real-time Oribt determination, ClocK Estimation Tookit, which is based on GPSTK.
+The ROCKET is a software for Real-time Oribt determination, ClocK Estimation Tookit.

-In order to compute satelite orbits, clock and upds in real-time, the structure of the GPSTK is re-designed and pulled out as a independent software.
+In order to solve satellite orbits, clocks and other satellite-related products, such as DCBs and UPDs.
+A new software should be designed according to the most recent GNSS model and algorithms.

-The software abosorbs the merits of several softwares, including GPSTK, GAMIT, BNC and RTKLIB.
+This software absorbs the merits of several softwares, such as GPSTK, GAMIT, etc.

 Further plan of the ROCKET software includes:

-(1) one kalman filter for orbit, clock and upd estimation (2) real-time processing
+(1) single kalman filter for orbit, clock and upd estimation (2) real-time processing
 (3) four-constellation GNSS satellite orbit determination.
+(4) post-processing compatible.
 ...